amitguptagwl/Java-Rule-Book/README.md

  * Literal strings in any class of any package represent references to the same String object.
  * Strings computed by constant expressions are computed at compile time and then treated as if they were literals.
  * A string literal always refers to the same instance of class String.
+6. StringBuffer can be considered as thread safe StringBuilder.
+Both are mutable unlike String.
+Java uses StringBuilder to concatenate string because it is mutable.

 ####Enum
 1. Is Self-Type.
 Declared as  Enum< E extends Enum< E>>